-(MNK), Allergan, Inc. (NYSE:AGN) - Mallinckrodt Mulls Restructuring Ahead of Cleveland Opioid Trial; "Bankruptcy Now a Real Option"
+(MNK), Allergan, Inc. (NYSE:AGN) - Mallinckrodt Eyes Restructuring Ahead Of Cleveland Opioid Trial: 'Bankruptcy A Real Option'

-Mallinckrodt Mulls Restructuring Ahead of Cleveland Opioid Trial; "Bankruptcy Now a Real Option"
+Mallinckrodt Eyes Restructuring Ahead Of Cleveland Opioid Trial: 'Bankruptcy A Real Option'

 Mallinckrodt PLC (NYSE: MNK) shares have been on an extended downtrend since the middle of 2015.
 From over $130 in early 2015, the stock is now barely above $1.

-Much of the downside is attributable to allegations regarding opioid addiction and opioid overdose deaths, which implicates not only Mallinckrodt but a host of companies, including Purdue Pharma and Teva Pharmaceutical Industries Ltd (NYSE: TEVA), which have been manufacturing and selling opioid drugs.
+Much of the downside is attributable to allegations regarding opioid addiction and opioid overdose deaths that implicate not only Mallinckrodt, but a host of companies, including Purdue Pharma and Teva Pharmaceutical Industries Ltd (NYSE: TEVA).

 Bankruptcy Option On The Table

-Mallinckrodt shares were tumbling yet again Thursday, dropping about 45%, after the Bloomberg reported that the company is exploring options, including a possible bankruptcy filing, ahead of a trial in Cleveland coming up next month.
+Mallinckrodt shares were tumbling yet again Thursday, dropping about 45%, after Bloomberg reported that the company is exploring options that include a possible bankruptcy filing, ahead of a trial in Cleveland coming up next month.

 The company has reportedly hired law firm Latham & Watkins and turnaround firm AlixPartners to assist in tackling the legal onslaught.

-Incidentally, Endo International PLC (NASDAQ: ENDP) and Allergan plc (NYSE: AGN) have settled claims by agreeing to make payments ahead of the trial in Cleveland federal court.
+Endo International PLC (NASDAQ: ENDP) and Allergan plc (NYSE: AGN) have settled claims by agreeing to make payments ahead of the trial in Cleveland federal court.

-Mallinckrodt is in talks with lawyers representing plaintiff cities and counties to wriggle out of the Cleveland trial, the Bloomberg report said, citing people familiar with the talks.
+Mallinckrodt is in talks with lawyers representing plaintiff cities and counties to wriggle out of the Cleveland trial, Bloomberg said, citing people familiar with the talks.

 For Mallinckrodt, the problem at hand is exacerbated by its precarious cash position.
 The company has a debt pile of $5 billion, with only $550 million in cash on hand.

-It has also depleted the last of its borrowing capacity, the Bloomberg said, quoting analysts.
+It has also depleted the last of its borrowing capacity, Bloomberg said, quoting analysts.

 See also: Biotech Stock On The Radar: Ardelyx Gears Up For FDA Decision Day

-BMO: We No Longer Recommend The Equity
+BMO No Longer Recommends Equity

-With the situation turning from bad to worse, BMO Capital Markets analyst Gary Nachman downgraded shares of Mallinckrodt from Outperform to Market Perform and took down the price target from $19 to $3.
+With the situation turning from bad to worse, BMO Capital Markets analyst Gary Nachman downgraded Mallinckrodt from Outperform to Market Perform and lowered the price target from $19 to $3.

-The analyst had earlier stuck with his bullish view on the premise that the shares were undervalued and due to hopes the company can ultimately emerge out of the opioid-litigation related uncertainties and the significant pressure faced by its key Acthar franchise.
+The analyst had previously stuck with his bullish view on the premise that the shares were undervalued and due to hopes the company can ultimately emerge from the opioid-related uncertainties and the significant pressure faced by its key Acthar franchise.

-"However, with the rapidly mounting pressures related to the opioid litigation, we can no longer rule out the possibility of bankruptcy," Nachman said.
+"However, with the rapidly mounting pressures related to the opioid litigation, we can no longer rule out the possibility of bankruptcy," the analyst said in a Wednesday downgrade note.

 "But it appears that is now a real option being considered and we can no longer recommend the equity."